 I love doing art collaborations with Steven: view one here.
 It's a round wooden table top we created together in late 2010.
 Steven made the table top himself and then I stamped it with real leaves.
 We have collaborated on another table since then.
 In 2012 Steven hand built a smaller coffee table for us and this time I stamped it with foam stamps shaped like leaves.

 Steven is also an artist but does not readily admit it.
 Just check out his award winning graphite drawings and funny cartoons.
 Together we've done several collaborative paintings.

 Since moving to Florida, Steven spends his days restoring old boats, making paddles and working with my father's treasured collection of hardwoods.
 He is putting Dad's tools to good use.
 Steve learned many skills from my dad during the time we spent with him here.
 View one of the amazing projects they did together in 2010: a sailboat rebuild.
 My father built nine beautiful, brightly finished beautiful wooden strip boats over the years and many gorgeous pieces of furniture, including a fabulous dining room table.
-Sadly my dad passed away on October 1, 2011 from colon cancer which metastasis to his liver.
+Sadly my dad passed away on October 1, 2011 from colon cancer, metastasis to his liver.
 He is dearly missed.
-I've put together a photo montage remembering my dad here.
+I've put together a photo montage remembering and honoring my dad here.

 Steven and my Dad, March of 2010 after they finished restoring Windancer: a 15.3' Melonseed sailboat my dad built in 1995.